MIRONW64/MIRONW64/README.md

 ###
 <h1 align="left">👋 Hi, I´m Carolina!</h1>

+I am a Data analyst with hands-on experience in using various tools to collect, organize, and analyze data, helping businesses make smarter decisions.
+I’m comfortable working with Python, SQL, Excel, and Tableau.
+I’ve got a good grasp of building dashboards, writing reports, data mining, combining datasets, and using statistics to uncover insights

 - 📈 **Data Analyts** with +5 years experience in Project Management.
 - 🛒 Masters in **Digital Marketing and Ecommerce** by EAE Business School and Universitat de Barcelona.